Are Paris Tourist Cards Worth It?

 Photo of the Eiffel Tower| ©Valentin Antonucci

-Buying a tourist card is worthwhile if you plan to visit several attractions in a few days.
-It allows you to save money, skip lines, and make better use of your time in the city.
+Buying a tourist card is worth it if you plan to visit several attractions in just a few days.
+It lets you save money, skip lines, and make the most of your time in the city.

 • If you plan to visit iconic monuments and museums such as the Eiffel Tower, the Arc de Triomphe, the Louvre, or Versailles.

-• If you want to optimize your budget, as the pass costs less than buying tickets separately.
+• If you want to make the most of your budget, since the pass costs less than buying tickets separately.

-• If you only have a few days and want to concentrate your visits in that time.
+• If you only have a few days and want to make the most of your time.

-The different Paris tourist passes (such as the Paris Pass, the Paris Explorer Pass, or the Paris Pass Plus) offer different durations or options depending on the pace of your trip.
+The various Paris tourist passes (such as the Paris Pass, the Paris Explorer Pass, or the Paris Pass Plus) offer different durations or options depending on the pace of your trip.

-• If you prefer to travel without planning, stroll around, and visit specific places on your own.
+• If you prefer to travel without a plan, just stroll around, and visit specific places on a whim.

-• If you are going to be in Paris for many days and don't mind spacing out your visits.
+• If you’re staying in Paris for many days and don’t mind spacing out your visits.

-• If you are only interested in one or two specific attractions, as you will pay less by buying individual tickets.
+• If you’re only interested in one or two specific attractions, since you’ll pay less by buying individual tickets.

 Compare Paris tourist passes